AdobeDocs/analytics-platform.en/help/data-mirror/model-based.md

 +++

-The data is stored in a database table with associated schema.
+The data is stored in a database table with an associated schema.
 To inspect the database table:

 1. Log in to Google BigQuery.
 1. Select **[!UICONTROL BigQuery]** > **[!UICONTROL Studio]**.
 1. Select your project, dataset and table.
-In the **[!UICONTROL Schema]** tab you see an overview of the schema for the event data.
+In the **[!UICONTROL Schema]** tab, you see an overview of the schema for the event data.

    ![Google BigQuery - Schema](assets/googlebg-schema.png)